-The fall of Jerusalem and the politicized death of Antigonus are both substantiated in other external works.
-The fast reference is unknown at this time as to what it means, though Josephus intended it to target a specific date.
+The fall of Jerusalem and Antigonus’ politicized death are both substantiated in other external works.
+The fast reference is unknown as to what it means, though Josephus intended it to target a specific date.
 The Olympiad puts the destruction of Jerusalem anywhere between 40 and 36 BC, but the mentioning of the consuls explicitly dated it at 37 BC.

 Herod’s death calculates to 3 BC.
-Whether 37 years from the installment of Herod by Rome at 40 BC or 34 years from the death of Antigonus at 37 BC.
+This date occurs whether 37 years from Herod’s installment by Rome at 40 BC or 34 years from the death of Antigonus at 37 BC.
 This date forces historians to place Christ’s birth before 3 BC.
-Not 2 BC or later stated by many ancient christian writers.
+Not 2 BC or later stated by many ancient Christian writers.

 Josephus wrote clearly about the dynasty of the Herods, the length of time each one served, and the critical politics that surrounded their offices.

 But in the tenth year of Archelaus’s government… [Caesar] banished him, and appointed Vienna, a city of Gaul, to be the place of his habitation.6